What is Demand Gen & How Does It Apply to Sales?

 1. Introduction

-Demand Generation is a strategic marketing process.
-It creates awareness and interest in a company's offerings.
-This process builds a long-term pipeline of qualified prospects.
-It nurtures them through their entire buying journey.
-Effective demand generation uses various marketing activities.
-These activities include content marketing and digital advertising.
+Demand generation represents a strategic marketing process, creating awareness and interest in a company's offerings.
+Building a long-term pipeline of qualified prospects, the process nurtures them throughout their entire buying journey.
+Effective demand generation incorporates various marketing activities, including content marketing and digital advertising.

-Companies use a partner portal to share resources.
-Channel partners benefit from strong demand generation.
-This approach supports co-selling efforts.
-It also drives channel sales for partners.
-A robust partner ecosystem thrives on consistent demand.
-Demand generation helps partners discover new opportunities.
-It ensures a steady flow of potential customers.
-This process is crucial for sustainable growth.
+Companies frequently use a partner portal to share resources, and channel partners benefit significantly from strong demand generation.
+This approach supports co-selling efforts and drives channel sales for partners.
+A robust partner ecosystem thrives on consistent demand, with demand generation helping partners discover new opportunities and ensuring a steady flow of potential customers.
+The process proves crucial for sustainable growth.

 2. Context/Background

-Historically, marketing focused on individual transactions.
-It emphasized immediate sales and lead capture.
-This approach often overlooked the complete customer journey.
-Modern buyers conduct extensive research.
-They seek solutions, not just products.
-This shift required a new strategy.
-Demand generation emerged to address this need.
-It focuses on educating and building trust.
-This long-term view benefits partner programs.
-It creates a healthier sales pipeline.
+Historically, marketing often focused on individual transactions, emphasizing immediate sales and lead capture.
+Such an approach frequently overlooked the complete customer journey.
+Modern buyers, however, conduct extensive research, actively seeking solutions rather than just products.
+This shift necessitated a new strategy; consequently, demand generation emerged to address this need by focusing on educating and building trust.
+A long-term view greatly benefits partner programs, creating a healthier sales pipeline.

 3. Core Principles